Till Lindemann: Musicianship

 Lindemann's vocal range is that of a dramatic baritone.
 He has a tendency to press his voice with force from below and use the alveolar trill, stating in an interview that he sings it out of instinct.
 However, this trait could be connected to his youth years in Mecklenburg.
 In 2005, the New York Times commented on Lindemann's voice: "He commands a low, powerful bass rarely used in contemporary pop music, untrained but electrifying."

 Lindemann himself describes his lyrics as "love songs".
 Some songs written by him have references to 19th century or earlier literature.
-For example, "Dalai Lama" from the album Reise, Reise is an adaption of Goethe's "Der Erlkönig".
+For example, "Dalai Lama" from the album Reise, Reise is an adaptation of Goethe's "Der Erlkönig".
 He also used more of Goethe's poems, as "Rosenrot" contains elements from the poem "Heidenröslein", while "Feuer und Wasser" has narrative elements from Friedrich Schiller's "Der Taucher".
 Lindemann also used elements from Der Struwwelpeter by Heinrich Hoffmann on "Hilf mir" from the album Rosenrot.
 "Mein Herz brennt" has lyrics taken from a narrative line in the East German children's show Das Sandmännchen.

 Lindemann has used contemporary literature for intertextual references; the song title "Non, je ne regrette rien" was used as a chorus for the song "Frühling in Paris", and the song lyrics of "Links 2-3-4" are based on the song "Einheitsfrontlied" by Bertolt Brecht.
 According to Lindemann, the lyrics of the song state the band's political category, positioning themselves on the left.
 He has also used another song composed by Brecht, titled "Mack the Knife", and the chorus was used for the song "Haifisch".

 The song "Cowboy" is a criticism of the hypermasculine character of Americans.
 Despite "Hollywood propaganda", Lindemann states that it was actually the cowboys who beat up the Native Americans.